Agricultural Valuation - aka "Ag Exemption" -

 current Market Value of the property and what type of Ag Valuation you are

 requesting.
-Native Pasture areas can have a lower Ag valuation than Dry Crop
+For example, Native Pasture areas can have a lower Ag valuation than Dry Crop

 areas and generally both are lower than the market value that the taxes would